xingyizhou/ExtremeNet/README.md

 ## Training

-You will need 5 12GB GPUs to reproduce our training.
-Our model is fine-tuned on the 10-GPU pre-trained [CornerNet model](https://drive.google.com/file/d/1UHjVzSG27Ms0VfSFeGYJ2h2AYZ6d4Le_/view?usp=sharing) (training from scratch may result in 2 AP lower based on our preliminary experiments).
+You will need 5x 12GB GPUs to reproduce our training.
+Our model is fine-tuned on the 10-GPU pre-trained [CornerNet model](https://drive.google.com/file/d/1UHjVzSG27Ms0VfSFeGYJ2h2AYZ6d4Le_/view?usp=sharing).
 After downloading the CornerNet model and put it in `cache/`, run

 ~~~
 python train.py ExtremeNet